Mono Channel Conversion Switch: How It Works and Why It Matters

 |---|---|---|---|

-| A — STM | One switch per stereo pair | Kick + bass through two inputs, both centered with a single switch. | 🔵 |
+| A — STM | One switch per stereo pair | Two mono sources patched as a stereo pair — both centered with a single switch. | 🔵 |

-| B — Per-Channel | One switch per channel | A single channel follows its input (Left or Right) and can be centered. | 🟢 |
+| B — Per-Channel | One switch per channel | Center one channel while keeping all other channels in their original position. | 🟢 |

-| C — LCR | 3-position: L / C / R | Fixed left, center, or right placement for mono sources | 🔴 |
+| C — LCR | 3-position: L / C / R | Positions a mono channel to one of 3 fixed points: Hard-Left, Center, or Hard-Right. | 🔴 |

 Toggle Switch Positions

-| Switch Position | Down (default) | Up (Mono ON) |
+| Switch Position | Down (Stereo default) | Up (Mono ON) |

 |---|---|---|